Spicy Chicken Chili

 - 3/4 cup shredded reduced-fat cheddar cheese

-- In a Dutch oven, saute the first five ingredients in oil until tender.
+- In a Dutch oven, saute the first six ingredients in oil until tender.
 Add garlic; cook 1 minute longer.
 Add the tomatoes, beans, broth, seasonings and hot sauce.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 15 minutes.

 - Stir in chicken and corn; heat through.
 Garnish each serving with 1 tablespoon each of sour cream and cheese.
-Yield: 12 servings (4 quarts).

 Very good, but I found it extremely hot even with the lower amounts of red pepper flakes and hot sauce (and I like spicy).